General algebraic modeling system: Background

-The driving force behind the development of GAMS were the users of mathematical programming who believed in optimization as a powerful and elegant framework for solving real life problems in science and engineering.
+The driving forces behind the development of GAMS were the users of mathematical programming who believed in optimization as a powerful and elegant framework for solving real life problems in science and engineering.
 At the same time, these users were frustrated by high costs, skill requirements, and an overall low reliability of applying optimization tools.
 Most of the system's initiatives and support for new development arose in response to problems in the fields of economics, finance, and chemical engineering, since these disciplines view and understand the world as a mathematical program.

 GAMS’s impetus for development arose from the frustrating experience of a large economic modeling group at the World Bank.
 In hindsight, one may call it a historic accident that in the 1970s mathematical economists and statisticians were assembled to address problems of development.
 They used the best techniques available at that time to solve multi-sector economy-wide models and large simulation and optimization models in agriculture, steel, fertilizer, power, water use, and other sectors.
 Although the group produced impressive research, initial success was difficult to reproduce outside their well functioning research environment.
 The existing techniques to construct, manipulate, and solve such models required several manual, time-consuming, and error-prone translations into different, problem-specific representations required by each solution method.
 During seminar presentations, modelers had to defend the existing versions of their models, sometimes quite irrationally, because of time and money considerations.
 Their models just could not be moved to other environments, because special programming knowledge was needed, and data formats and solution methods were not portable.